MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/WinRMSecurity.md

 ## Encryption and transport protocols

-it's helpful to consider the security of a PowerShell Remoting connection from two perspectives: initial authentication, and ongoing communication.
+It's helpful to consider the security of a PowerShell Remoting connection from two perspectives: initial authentication, and ongoing communication.

 Regardless of the transport protocol used (HTTP or HTTPS), WinRM always encrypts all PowerShell